What Fruits Can You Find in Fiji?

 Far from your large manicured bananas found in the supermarkets at home, bananas in Fiji come in many different varieties and are packed with flavour!
 Bananas are a part of the daily diet here in Fiji and are one of the most abundant fruits you’ll find.
 There are tiny varieties of bananas, which are soft and sweet with flavour, while another variety called plantains are a little more starchy and are used for cooking.

-Yes, we know, a coconut is not a fruit, but it’s used so much in daily life and cooking that we simply can’t miss it out here.
-Coconuts have a huge variety of uses in Fiji, which is best explained by attending a coconut demonstration put on by many of the resorts – see 10 Best Foodie Experiences in Fiji.
-As for food, coconut milk is used extensively in Fijian cooking, from Kokoda used with raw fish to Lolo buns which are steamed coconut bread rolls.
-See more food to try in Fiji in 10 Unique Foods in Fiji You Have to Try.
+Anyone who’s anyone knows that the coconut is not a nut; it’s a fruit!
+Of which, it is the most important fruit in Fiji coming from the tree known as the “tree of life”.
+Coconuts have a huge variety of uses in Fiji, which is best explained by attending a coconut demonstration put on by many of the resorts – see the 10 Best Foodie Experiences in Fiji.
+As for food, coconut milk is used extensively in Fijian cooking, from kokoda used with raw fish to lolo buns which are steamed coconut bread rolls.
+See more food to try in Fiji in the 20 Unique Foods in Fiji You Have to Try.

 10. Passion Fruit